gamemanual0/gm0/source/docs/custom-manufacturing/laser-cutting.rst

 Any unknown plastic
 ^^^^^^^^^^^^^^^^^^^

-If you don’t know what a plastic is, don’t take the risk of cutting it.
+If you don't know what a plastic is, don't take the risk of cutting it.
 It could potentially burn or release toxic gasses.
 Be careful, as some different plastics, such as acrylic and polycarbonate, can resemble each other.

 .. warning:: This is not an exhaustive list and you should always research materials to ensure they will be safe before cutting them.